TheEpicDolphin/gllm/README.md

 | 8 | 1024 | 1 | 0.000983     | 0.000537     |
 | 8 | 1024 | 4 | 0.000983     | 0.001680     |

 gLLM's prefill beats that of HF, across all batch sizes.
-However, seems like gLLM's decoding needs improvement.
+However, gLLM's decode needs is currently lagging and needs improvement.
 Will investigate further.

 ## Testing
 Basic correctness tests can be run using pytest.
 They compare outputs with huggingface transformers, which is used as a baseline for this engine.